 And we haven't even hit the hot summer months yet.

-And anybody who's within this country knows how crime takes a surge during the summer months.
+And anybody who's lived in this country knows how crime takes a surge during the summer months.

 This is going to get worse before it gets better.